-- Yorkshire Terriers were the 7th most popular dog breed in the United States in 2015!
+- Yorkshire Terriers are one of the most popular dog breeds in the U.S!

 - The smallest dog in recorded history was a Yorkshire Terrier named Sylvia.
 She was 2.5 in (6.4 cm) tall at the shoulder, 3.5 in (8.9 cm) from nose to tail and weighed just 4 oz.
 (113.4g).
 Sadly, she only lived to two years old.

 - You can tell more or less how much a Yorkie will weigh at maturity when they’re just 3 months old.
 Merely double their weight at 3mos, and you’ll have a pretty reliable indication of their adult mass.

 - A Yorkshire Terrier by the name of Smoky served in World War II and is credited with being the first ever therapy dog.

 If you’d like to get a purebred Yorkshire Terrier as a puppy, be sure to look only at reputable breeders who care for the welfare of their puppies.
 You can determine whether a breeder is reputable by observing whether they go through the effort of health testing their breeding stock for hereditary conditions like those mentioned above, and only breed dogs who are physically healthy, and emotionally sound.